This post may contain affiliate links. Please read our disclosure policy.

 - 4 large eggs

-- Keeping one hand for the wet ingredients (picking up with shrimp and the egg) and one hand for the dry ingredients (the coconut and tapioca) coat the shrimp with tapioca, then egg, then coconut and place on the prepared baking sheet.
-I find it fastest to work with 3-4 shrimp at a time.
+- Keeping one hand for the wet ingredients (picking up with shrimp and the egg) and one hand for the dry ingredients (the coconut and tapioca) coat the shrimp with tapioca, then egg, then coconut, and then place them on the prepared baking sheet.
+It is fastest to work with 3-4 shrimp at a time.¾ lb peeled shrimp

 - While the shrimp are baking, make the rest of the breakfast.
 Set a pot of water on to boil.
-Mix the avocado, grapefruit, and cucumber in a bowl and set aside.
+Mix the avocado, grapefruit, cucumber, and coconut in a bowl and set aside.1 medium avocado, 1 medium grapefruit, 1 small cucumber, ¼ cup shredded coconut

 - Turn a small element on high.
 Add the egg yolks and water to a small pan.
 Do not set the pan on the element!
-Holding the pan over the element, whisk until the egg yolks are frothy, about 1 minute.
+Holding the pan 2 inches over the element, whisk until the egg yolks are frothy, about 1 minute.
 Add the butter or ghee and continue to whisk while holding the pan over the heat until the hollandaise has thickened, about 1 minute more.
-Stir in the green curry paste and lime juice.
+Stir in the green curry paste and lime juice.2 large eggs, 2 tablespoons water, 2 tablespoons butter, 1 ½ teaspoons green curry paste, Juice from ½ lime

 - When the pot of water comes to a boil, reduce the heat to medium so that it stays at a gentle simmer.
-Poach the eggs for 3-4 minutes.
+Poach the eggs for 3-4 minutes.4 large eggs